htejera/bludit-goatcounter-analytics-plugin/README.md

 3. **Enter GoatCounter Code**: Input your GoatCounter code in the provided field to link your Bludit site with GoatCounter analytics.

-4. **Preview Mode**: Optionally, enable the output of the analytics code in preview mode for testing purposes.
-Remember to disable this before going live to avoid skewed analytics data.

 ## Visitor Counter

 To display a visitor counter on your site:

-1. **Enable Visitor Counter**: Check the **"Show Visitor Counter"** option in the plugin settings on Publii.
+1. **Enable Visitor Counter**: Check the **"Show Visitor Counter"** option in the plugin settings on Bludit.
 You will need to enable **“Allow adding visitor counts on your website”** in your site settings panel on GoatCounter; this defaults to off to prevent unintentional leaking of data.

    ![GoatCounter allow adding visitor counts](https://github.com/htejera/bludit-goatcounter-analytics-plugin/blob/main/img/allow-adding-visitor-counts.jpg?raw=true)